RichardL7/Getting_and_Cleaning_Data_Course_Project/README.md

 * README.md: description of the repo with the scripts
 * CodeBook.md: description of the variables, the data, and any transformations to clean up the data
 * Run_analysis.R: R scripts performing the anaylsis on the data set
+* tidy data: Output of the tidy data set from run analysis scripts

 In run the analysis called "run_analysis.R" for "Human Activity Recogition Using Smartphones", the R script file does the following: